 Role at ANSTO

-Dr Helen Maynard-Casely is an instrument scientist for the WOMBAT high-intensity powder diffractometer at the Bragg Institute.
+Dr Helen Maynard-Casely is an instrument scientist for the WOMBAT high-intensity powder diffractometer at the Australian Centre for Neutron Scattering.
 She assists and collaborates with visiting scientists, works with the sample environment team in commissioning new equipment for WOMBAT and is co-responsible for improving and expanding the capabilities of the instrument.

 Powder diffraction, high-pressure sample environments, crystal structure solution, planetary science, science communication.

 - Parkin Prize lecture for Science Communication (2011)